jeff-nasseri/Avesta/doc/QuickStartOnWebApi/DataLayer/UseSimpleRepository.md

         .
     }
 ```
-As you can see there is various way just for get one entity in Avesta Repository .So how we can use this repository in our application ?
+As you can see there is various way just for get one entity in Avesta Repository.
+So how we can use this repository in our application?

-Before we use Avesta repository in our application let's introduce you with some logic in the Avesta Repository libraries :
-- BaseRepository
-- EntityRepository

-The make functionality of EntityRepository is just in the BaseRepository .
-* Tips : we dont discuss about code logic in BaseRepository ,If you want know more about functionality of BaseEntity please refer to this link.

 # How we use Avesta Repository in our services
 Here I create a simple service in .NET 5